Within the past 150 years, mankind has brought massive destruction and pollution to

-Morning Star Conservancy was formed to protect and sustainably care for the Lophophora williamsii cactus commonly known as peyote.
+Morning Star Conservancy was formed to protect and sustainably care for the Lophophora williamsii.
 Morning Star intends to educate those invested in protecting threatened habitats, ecosystems, and species about Peyote and its native ecosystem.
 Furthermore, Morning Star Conservancy intends to acquire land through purchase and land conservation easements in the Rio Grande Valley region of south Texas in order to protect the sensitive natural habitat of this rare and precious cactus.
 It is our vision that the conservancy will be a living model of sustainable practices in today’s complex relationship between human society and nature.

 Lophophora Williamsii is listed as vulnerable according to IUCN's Red List.
 Morning Star Conservancy is coordinating a strategic plan to defend the current populations of S. Texas through raising public awareness, habitat restoration, and legislative protections.

 Help MSC in its vision to protect the Peyote and its native habitat.

 What we do.
 Who we are.
 Strategies and methods.